Manhauling

-In the years following the end of the Napoleonic wars the British Royal Navy took up polar/cold climate exploration as its chief peacetime activity.
-Due to its simplicity, manhauling was adopted by the early British naval expeditions, where it quickly became the preferred even the 'traditional' technique.
+In the years following the end of the Napoleonic Wars the British Royal Navy took up polar/cold climate exploration as its chief peacetime activity.
+Due to its simplicity, manhauling was adopted by the early British naval expeditions, where it quickly became the preferred or even the 'traditional' technique.
 In time it would be hailed as inherently more noble than the sole use of dogs as practised by the native Arctic-dwelling peoples.
 The technique's chief advocate was Sir Clements Markham, President of the Royal Geographical Society during the latter part of the 19th century.
 A figure of considerable influence, he brought his prejudices to bear on the series of great British Antarctic ventures during the Heroic Age of Antarctic Exploration, in all of which manhauling was predominant.

 Many later writers would condemn manhauling, particularly with heavily loaded sledges, as inefficient and wasteful, citing it as a direct cause of the great Antarctic tragedy of 1910–12 – the deaths of Captain Scott and his four companions as they man-hauled their way across the Ross Ice Shelf on their return from the South Pole, while their rival Amundsen had beaten them to the Pole using dogs, and returned safely.